-In the course of the redesign process our team researched the competitors: defined the strengths and weaknesses to prevent typical mistakes and find something to stand out with.
+In the course of the redesign process, our team conducted competitors research: analyzed local and regional real estate websites, defined their strengths and weaknesses to prevent typical mistakes, and to find something to stand out with.

-Based on the analytics, the team identified the peculiarities of the target audience.
-The team found out that in most cases the real estate is sold or leased by 55+ year-old users, and it’s sold to/rented by 25+ year-old users.
-This data served as a basis for the development of a simple interface that would be clear for people of different age groups.
+Based on the analytics provided by the customer the team identified the peculiarities of the target audience: for example, the fact that property is sold or leased more often by 55+ year-old users, and it’s sold to or rented by 25+ year-old users.
+This data served as a basis for the development of a simple interface clear for different age groups.

 The project is carried out following the Agile methodology with two-week sprints.
 The team performs sprint planning which is agreed with the client.
 IntexSoft specialists are always in touch to resolve urgent issues.

 The client has access to the Jira project, where they can track the progress and the status of ongoing and planned tasks.
 Also, the customer has access to the project’s Confluence to review and confirm the project documentation.